dxwc/turk-system/phase_I_report/phase_I_report.md

 #### Brief Description

-+ Developer can login to system one last time for system closing matters after getting thrown out of the system
++ User can login to system one last time for system closing matters after getting thrown out of the system
-  + Developer can get thrown out of the system for giving too many irresponsible ratings
+  + User can get thrown out of the system for giving too many irresponsible ratings

 #### Initial Step-By-Step Description

-1. Developer follows login button/link present on most page views including main
+1. User follows logs in
-2. Developer views account for system closing matters
+2. User views account for system closing matters
-3. Developer logs out
+3. user logs out
 4. Account is closed forever

 ##3.2 Supplementary Requirements